-Fitness and probity is checked at recruitment stage through appropriate due diligence and challenge of an individual's curriculum vitae ("CV").
-Appropriate probity checks are carried out prior to recruitment of an individual, including reference checks, and probation periods are set commensurate with the role.
-Ongoing assessment of fitness and probity of all employees is assessed through the annual appraisal process and in relation to CF roles also through annual certification of their continued compliance with applicable fitness and probity standards.
+Fitness and probity are checked at recruitment stage through appropriate due diligence checks and challenge of an individual's curriculum vitae ("CV").
+Appropriate probity checks are carried out prior to recruitment of an individual, including reference and financial soundness checks, and probation periods are set commensurate with the role.
+Ongoing assessment of fitness and probity of all employees is through the annual appraisal process and in relation to CF role holders also through annual certification of their continued compliance with applicable fitness and probity standards, and ongoing screening to ensure there has been no change in circumstance that may affect their fitness or probity to perform their role.
 Performance of the Board is also assessed through the Board performance review process.